omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/8 SQL Lab.md

    - Explain tables, rows, columns, and relationships between tables.

 2. **SQL Queries:**
    - Write basic SQL queries to select, insert, update, and delete data.
+Here is an example for a users table, change it and make it for a different table (e.g. below uses the `Users` table).

 <!-- - Example Queries:
     SELECT * FROM Users;